bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 bacalhau docker run --input=http://example.org/index.html --selector owner=docs-quick-start ghcr.io/bacalhau-project/examples/upload:v1
 ```

-If instead your job fails with the following error, it means that the compute node is not connected to the network:
+If instead, your job fails with the following error, it means that the compute node is not connected to the network:

 ```text
 Error: failed to submit job: publicapi: after posting request: error starting job: not enough nodes to run job. requested: 1, available: 0